smoke-wolf/GitHub-Package-Manager/TOS.md

 GHPM may collect and use analytics data for the purpose of enhancing the application, improving user experience, and addressing suggestions from our community.
 The analytics data collected may include, but is not limited to, the following:

-1.  **Usage Information**: GHPM may collect data on how you interact with the application,  such as feature usage.
+1. Usage Information: GHPM may collect data on how you interact with the application, such as feature usage.

-2.  **Error Logs**: When errors or issues occur, GHPM may log relevant data to diagnose and resolve problems, improve the application's stability, and prevent future errors.
+2. Error Logs: When errors or issues occur, GHPM may log relevant data to diagnose and resolve problems, improve the application's stability, and prevent future errors.

-3.  **Installation and Activation Data**: Information related to the installation and activation of GitHub repositories may be collected.
+3. Installation and Activation Data: Information related to the installation and activation of GitHub repositories may be collected.

-5.  **Community Projects**: Data related to the use of GHPM to browse community projects, including GhPm Recommended projects, may be collected to offer improved project recommendations.
+4. Community Projects: Data related to the use of GHPM to browse community projects, including GhPm Recommended projects, may be collected to offer improved project recommendations.

+5. Opting Out: We respect your privacy.
+You have the option to opt-out of analytics data collection, as it's essential to us that you are in control of your data.
+To exercise this option, refer to the [WALKTHROUGH](https://github.com/smoke-wolf/GitHub-Package-Manager/wiki/Walkthrough-%E2%80%90Everything-about-GHPM#walk-through) for instructions on how to control data collection settings.

 ### Data Privacy